jasondegraw/View3D/README.md

 1. Download it and unpack it
 2. Open a command prompt or terminal window, change directories to where you put the source, and run
     * `make` to compile with GCC
-    * `nmake` to compile with the Visual Studio compiler
+    * `nmake /F Makefile.windows` to compile with the Visual Studio compiler

 That's it.
 Standard caveats with respect to paths apply.